OraonShivam21/edify-educational-app/README.md

 - [Website Preview](#website-preview)

 ## Project Overview
-Edify - Education Website is an online platform where Edify offers various courses for users or students who are tech enthusiasts and are willing to either learn a new skill in technical field or are willing to upskill themselves.
+Edify - Education Website is an online platform where Edify offers various courses for users or students who are tech enthusiasts and are willing to either learn a new skill in a technical field or are willing to upskill themselves.
 The website is responsive according to various screen sizes and also shows the navigation bar according to the difference screen sizes.

 ## Live Demo
 Checkout the live demonstration of this responsive website: [Edify - Educational Website](https://edify-educational-app.vercel.app/)

 ## Features
-- **Home:** The page has various features like header section, a fixed navigation section, categories, popular courses, faq's, and some testimonials.
+- **Home:** The page has various features like a header section, a fixed navigation section, categories, popular courses, FAQs, and some testimonials.
-- **About:** The page has an achievement section where edify talks about their achievements and shows a section for the team of tutors edify have.
+- **About:** The page has an achievement section where Edify talks about their achievements and shows a section for the team of tutors Edify has.
 - **Courses:** It shows the various courses that are provided by Edify for their students or users.
 - **Contact:** The page shows about the various methods through which a user or student can reach the edify team and a section where they can write their messages to them.